 Along with the failed medical abortion symptoms, it is also important to recognize and consult your physician about the signs of successful abortion.

-It is important to note that bleeding does not directly imply that abortion was successful.
+Note that bleeding does not directly imply that abortion was successful.
 If the symptoms of pregnancy, as mentioned above, still continue to persist then the abortion may not have been successful.
 The time frame in which the success of a pregnancy can be determined is within four weeks after the treatment.
 Alternatively, it is also normal for the bleeding to be heavier than the amount experienced during a period.

 The blood may also contain large clots.
 Unless it’s severe enough to raise alarm about blood loss, the bleeding is not a cause for concern.
 Simultaneously, less bleeding does not necessarily imply that the abortion has failed.
 For short-length pregnancies, the bleeding will also likely be reduced.
 To confirm whether or not someone is still pregnant after a medical abortion, it is advisable to look for other symptoms too.
 It is best not to rely on bleeding as a measure of success in abortion, especially for the first few weeks.